 Then, they would establish mental patterns that need to be changed.
 Perhaps they would ask the patient to use positive self-talk.
 They might want them to address a situation that triggers association with trauma with a specific, positive thought.

-Since CBT and DBT are forms of psychotherapy they have a similarity in helping patients heal through talk.
+Since CBT and DBT are forms of psychotherapy they have a similarity in helping patients heal and improve mental health conditions through talk therapy.
 The difference is that this form of therapy focuses more on validating feelings and teaching skills to help with PTSD symptoms.
 For veterans in particular, people with PTSD might find it beneficial to attend DBT in a group setting.
 Sessions typically last two to three hours.

 DBT and CBT can last, at minimum, ten sessions.
 On the other hand, EMDR uses pointed external stimuli to tap into the subconscious mind.
 Veterans with PTSD are asked to recall painful memories.
 Using audio and a gesture like hand-tapping or lateral eye movement can aid the healing process more quickly than other forms of therapy.